The Truth About Cloud Computing

 In addition to anti-malware, anti-spam and anti-virus, Cloud Providers will have physical security measures and redundancy which SMEs can only dream about.

 Do you have a business continuity or disaster recovery plan in place?
 No?
-Cloud Providers will have as a matter of course…go ahead and ask them!
+Cloud Providers will have one as a matter of course – go ahead and ask them!

 My Data Will No Longer Be Mine

-This is simply a falsehood, albeit an understandable one for those new to Cloud Computing.
+This is simply false, but an understandable misconception for those new to Cloud Computing.
 When choosing a Cloud Partner, your contract should explicitly state that your data is indeed yours, and it will detail how to get your data back should you wish to inhouse your IT or switch suppliers.

 It is Too Expensive?

 On the face of it, for those with an existing server infrastructure, Cloud Computing may seem slightly more expensive.
-If you are simply comparing hardware and software costs, it may not seem such a compelling argument from a cost-saving perspective.
+If you’re simply comparing hardware and software costs, it may not seem such a compelling argument from a cost-saving perspective.

 However, it is important to factor in the costs directly related to the ongoing running of your server.
 These include electricity, air conditioning costs, security, office space, and related maintenance.
-Moving your systems into the Cloud allow you to benefit from greener computing by lowering your energy consumption, as well as saving a good proportion of your ongoing costs.
+Moving your systems into the Cloud allow you to benefit from greener computing by lowering your energy consumption.
+Cloud computing also saves a good proportion of your ongoing costs.

 Is it Better?

 Depending on your criteria, yes!
-The majority of our clients are now benefiting from Cloud Computing and faster internet speeds will only see this trend continue.
+The majority of our clients now benefit from Cloud Computing and faster internet speeds will only see this trend continue.